Block title

 Balance

-I stand on one foot for an extended period of time; first on the toilet, then in the kitchen sink, the stove, the kitchen table, and the bed.
-The verticality of the shots with the leg disappearing into the top of the frame suggest the rest of the woman, massive and teetering.
-The premise is contrasting femme drag with the domestic.
+A lower leg in varying stockings and heels stands on one foot for a long time; first on the toilet, then in the kitchen sink, on the stove, on the kitchen table, and on the bed.
+The verticality of the shots with the leg disappearing into the top of the frame suggests the rest of the woman, massive and teetering.
+Femme drag contrasts with the domestic.
 The thin roles we claim and act out are exposed and contradicted in the quotidian atmosphere.

 • Balance